brigaccess/connection-utility-tool/README.md

 ### Trouble with build process
 Be attentive to console output when you run any commands - sometimes it can give you an answer to your problem.

+When building for Windows, make sure you provided correct environment for native modules building.

 One of the frequent issues is outdated version of Node.js and npm.
 You may update them by running `npm install -g npm` and `npm install -g node` respectively.